 This year, we will continue the Underrepresented Researchers in Medicine (URM) Initiative.
-Uplifting Athletes recognizes and celebrates our responsibility to play a role in inclusion, diversity, equity, and accessibility in medicine.
-The URM Initiative guarantees that at least one (1) underrepresented researcher, as defined by the NIH, will be selected through the Young Investigator Draft.
+Uplifting Athletes recognizes and celebrates our responsibility to play a role in providing access to funding for underrepresented researchers in medicine.
+The URM Initiative guarantees that at least one (1) underrepresented researcher, as defined below, will be selected through the Young Investigator Draft.
 The URM initiative includes broadened outreach through partnerships with organizations that work with underrepresented researchers to expand the pool of nominated researchers.